Azure-Samples/modern-data-warehouse-dataops/single_tech_samples/databricks/sample4_ci_cd/README.md

 ### 2.2.
 Infrastructure as Code (IaC)

-You need have 3 databricks workspace for 'develop', 'staging' and 'prodoct'.
+You need have 3 databricks workspace for 'develop', 'staging' and 'product'.
 You setup Azure Databricks services by the IaC samples from [here](https://github.com/Azure-Samples/modern-data-warehouse-dataops/tree/master/single_tech_samples/databricks)

 ### 2.3.
 Project Structure